-Announcement of an NI 43-101-Compliant Mineral Resource Estimate for Punitaqui
+Filing of an NI 43-101-Compliant Mineral Resource Estimate for Punitaqui

-On August 16, 2022, the Company announced an NI 43-101-compliant resource estimate for Punitaqui ("Mineral Resource Estimate").
-The Mineral Resource Estimate was completed for the Company by independent consultants JDS Energy & Mining Inc. ("JDS").
-The Mineral Resource Estimate is based on the Company's Phase 1 drill program, initiated in August 2021, of 32,526.23 meters of drilling completed by the Company, along with the drilling and mining data from the Cinabrio mine completed by prior operators Tamaya Resources, Glencore PLC and Xiana Mining Inc. The Phase 1 drilling focused on three zones at Punitaqui: Dalmacia, San Andres, and Cinabrio Norte.
+On October 3, 2022, the Company filed on SEDAR the previously announced NI 43-101-compliant resource estimate for Punitaqui (the "Mineral Resource Estimate").
+The Mineral Resource Estimate was prepared for the Company by independent consultants JDS Energy & Mining Inc. ("JDS").
+The Mineral Resource Estimate is based on the Company's Phase 1 exploration program of 32,526 meters of resource delineation and exploration drilling at Cinabrio mine, San Andres zone, Dalmacia zone and Cinabrio Norte zone, along with the drilling and mining data from the Cinabrio mine completed by prior operators Tamaya Resources, Glencore PLC and Xiana Mining Inc. The Phase 1 drill exploration program commenced in August 2021 and was completed in June 2022.

+The Mineral Resource Estimate is separated into four underground zones: Cinabrio, San Andres.
+Dalmacia and Cinabrio Norte.
 Highlights of the Mineral Resource Estimate include: